Freedom of Movement

-Participants are encouraged and welcomed to come back to fix their bike and continue to develop their skills in mechanics on any Monday night or on a Wednesday (where the session is for both men and women).
+Participants are encouraged and welcomed to come back to fix their bike and continue to develop their skills on any Monday night or on a Wednesday (where the session is for both men and women).
 There is no booking required to fix your bike after the initial session.

 Who is it for?